openwisp/openwisp-docs/user/quickstart.rst

 and connect it to OpenWISP <./configure-device>`.

-If you don't have a physical OpenWRT-compatible device at hand, you can install OpenWRT/LEDE in a VirtualBox VM, that's also covered by the guide.
+If you don't have a physical OpenWRT-compatible device at hand, you can install OpenWRT in a VirtualBox VM, that's also covered by the guide.

 3. Watch video demonstrations
 -----------------------------